 Look to Hurricane Harvey for some unhappy but important lessons learned (Think Advisor) and don't hesitate to apply them to the bogus mendicants who will turn up in the wake of Hurricane Irma, and of every other tragedy that strikes.

-This CyberWire look back at the Week that Was discusses events affecting Canada, China, Russia, the United Kingdom, and the United States.
+Today's issue includes events affecting Canada, China, Russia, United Kingdom, United States.